Repeat prescription requests:

-By the time you see a GP registrar they will have spent at least 5 years at medical school to qualify as a doctor.Then they will have done 2 years working in hospitals (previously known as “house jobs”.
+By the time you see a GP trainee they will have spent at least 5 years at medical school to qualify as a doctor.Then they will have done 2 years working in hospitals (previously known as “house jobs”.
 They will then start a 3 year training programme to become a GP, during which they will spend 18 months in a training practice.
-Often the GP Registrar will have more up to date knowledge on hospital treatment and service than we do as they have just come from a hospital job.
+Often the GP trainee will have more up to date knowledge on hospital treatment and service than we do as they have just come from a hospital job.
 So by the time you see this doctor they may well have been working as a doctor for 4 years.

 Why do they have to ask other GPs in the practice for advice?

 There is a vast difference in the range and types of clinical cases and patients seen in general practice compared to hospital medicine.
 In a surgical job at the hospital a doctor will only see surgical cases every day, in general practice an average surgery may consist of a general medical case, then an ill child, then patient with a skin rash then a patientwith depression etc. So there is a wide variety which can be quite challenging when you start in general practice.
-The GP registrars are encouraged to ask for help whenever they want for your safety and benefit so please be patient, one day these doctors will also be competent GPs!
+The GP trainees are encouraged to ask for help whenever they want for your safety and benefit so please be patient, one day these doctors will also be competent GPs!